-Distribution: Distributed on both sides of the Cascades in Washington; British Columbia south to California, east to Montana and Wyoming.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to California, east to Montana and Wyoming.

-Habitat: Common in open woods at low to mid-elevations in the mountains.
+Habitat: Common in open woods, balds, and thickets at low to middle elevations in the mountains.

 Conservation Status: Not of concern

 Taprooted perennial, the single stem branched at the base and upward, 0.5-5 dm. tall.

 The lowermost cauline leaves often attached below the ground surface, well-developed and petiolate, the blade ternate-pinnate, 1.5-4 cm. long and 2-3.5 cm. wide, the rachis entire; middle and upper cauline leaves few and reduced, becoming sessile.

 Primary umbels few-rayed and irregular, ultimate umbels small and head-like; involucre of leafy bracts, involucel of 6-10, oblong to lance-linear, pointed bracts 1 mm. long; calyx lobes ovate, pointed, 1 mm. long; flowers light yellow; staminate flowers more numerous than the perfect.